-Plus, the more interested you are about the conversations happening with your customers, the more likely those customers are to trust you.
+Plus, the more interested you are in the conversations happening with your customers, the more likely those customers are to trust you.
 Social media allows you to reveal a more personal side of your company and become relatable to your customers.
-Share behind the scenes pictures or interviews, give sneak peeks, let your customers feel like they are part of what is happening with your company.
+Share behind-the-scenes pictures or interviews, give sneak peeks, let your customers feel like they are part of what is happening with your company.
 Along with building relationships with customers you can connect and interact with other businesses.
 Share information as an industry expert.

 Social media is accessible to anyone with an Internet connection and compatible device.
 That means both large and small companies can find marketing budgets that fit their needs.